Painted Children Painted Children

 Benevolent and cruel, pure and lustful.
 She was venerated in all corners of the ancient world, often during secret, orgiastic rituals.
 Her legend still inspires writers and artists.
 It’s the Mother Goddess.

 When I saw Venus of Willendorf for the first time in a display cabinet of the Natural History Museum in Vienna, I was surprised that she was so small.
-This figurine, 11.5-centimetres tall, opens many a textbook of art history.
-However, in close-up she seems almost monumental: a woman made of buttocks, breasts and belly.
+This figurine, 11.5-centimeters tall, opens many a textbook of art history.
+However, in close-up she seems almost monumental: a woman made of buttocks, breasts, and belly.
 But then her silhouette, reduced to the symbols of fertility, is not a male fetish, caricature or pornography.
-The figurine from over 30,000 years ago could be one of the first representations of divinity created by humankind.
+The figurine from over thirty thousand years ago could be one of the first representations of divinity created by humankind.

 Continue reading